unattributed/unattributed.github.io/_posts/2025-10-24-primer-vultr-dynamic-ddns.md

 ---
 layout: post
-title: "Primer: multi-domain dynamic DNS on Vultr (no ddclient)"
+title: "Primer: multi-domain dynamic DNS on Vultr (no ddclient) — hardened & audited"
 date: 2025-10-24
 author: unattributed
 categories: [openbsd, ddns]
-tags: [vultr, dyn-dns, openbsd, isp, python]
+tags: [vultr, dyn-dns, openbsd, isp, python, security]
 ---

-# Solving dynamic DNS on Vultr for multiple domains (OpenBSD, reproducible)
+# Solving dynamic DNS on Vultr for multiple domains

-I run several domains on Vultr's DNS from a single OpenBSD host and need A/AAAA records to track my WAN IP. `ddclient` doesn't support Vultr's DNS API, and the one-off scripts I found were single-domain only.
-This post documents a production-ready, multi-domain updater with exact file paths, permissions, logging + rotation, cron wiring, and verification.
+I run several domains on Vultr’s DNS from a single OpenBSD host and need A/AAAA records to track my WAN IP. `ddclient` doesn’t support Vultr’s DNS API, and most DIY snippets only touch one zone.
+This post is the **hardened** version of my updater: **safe WAN IP detection**, **strict file perms**, **stable logging with rotation**, **cron wiring that actually works**, plus **built‑in tests** so you can prove it’s doing the right thing.

-It targets OpenBSD, Vultr DNS v2 API, repeated host labels across domains (for example `@`, `mail`, `obsd1`), and safely **skips GitHub Pages apex** records when requested.
-IPv4-only by default; IPv6 supported in a separate mode.
+Targets: OpenBSD, Vultr DNS v2 API, repeated labels across zones (e.g., `@`, `mail`, `obsd1`), GitHub Pages apex protection.
+IPv4-only by default; IPv6 supported with a flag.

-## tl;dr

-A small Python 3 program calls Vultr's v2 DNS API.
-It reads two `.env` files (credentials/settings; domain/hosts), supports **multiple domains**, **per-domain TTLs**, a **cache** to skip no-op runs, a **GitHub Pages apex guard**, **/var/log** logging with `newsyslog` rotation, and simple flags:

-- default: IPv4 A-records only
-- `--ipv6-only`: AAAA only
-- `--force`: ignore cache
-- `--status`, `--clear-cache`, `--touch`: inspect or manage cache
-- `-v` / `-q`: verbosity

 ---

 ## Why not ddclient?

-- Vultr's managed DNS isn't supported by ddclient.
+- Vultr’s managed DNS isn’t supported by ddclient.
-- Most DIY scripts update a single record or a single zone.
-- I needed: *N* domains, the same labels in each zone, reproducible file paths, robust logging, and a guard for GitHub Pages apex.
+- I need multiple zones with identical labels, reproducible paths & perms, logging in `/var/log/`, and a **GitHub Pages apex guard**.

 ---

-## Install prerequisites
+## Prereqs

 ```sh
 # OpenBSD